vanilla-reforged/vmangos-docker/README.md

 ### Whats different

+- Split .env files up and only give it to the container that needs the specified envs.
+-

+### Whats different

 - All variables can now be given in the .env file of the root directory, and are then passed either through the 00-build-extract.sh script or the docker-compose file to the corresponding commands and Dockerfiles.
 - .sql and .sh scripts have been eliminated where possible.
 - Volumes now have their own directory for a better overview.